AyushaH2005/AI-Saathi/ai saathi/bhadra_gemma-main/README.md

 **Your personal digital assistant — built with Gemma 4, powered by LangGraph, designed for Digital India.**

-AI Saathi helps anyone navigate the digital world — explain pages in your language, simplify complex text, detect scams, guide you step-by-step, and even fill forms safely.
-Built for the [Gemma 4 Hackathon](https://google.dev/gemma) (Digital Equity & Inclusivity track).
+AI Saathi helps anyone navigate the digital world — explain pages in your language, simplify complex text, detect scams, guide you step-by-step, and even fill forms safely
 ---

 ## What It Does